1945 Washington Huskies football team

 Under fourth-year head coach Ralph Welch, the Huskies were 6–3, third in the PCC, and outscored its opponents 91 to 54.

 No non-conference games were played this season and center Bill McGovern was the team captain.

-Season

 After a two-year hiatus due to World War II, in-state rival Washington State resumed its program and was played twice.
 The games were split, with home team wins in shutouts in Seattle in October, and in Pullman at the end of the season.
 The Cougars had last fielded a team in 1942.

 Oregon and Oregon State were also played twice, in Seattle and Portland.
 The Huskies swept Oregon, but split with Oregon State, with the visiting teams prevailing.
 The Huskies upset USC 13–7 in Seattle, the Trojans' only PCC loss.
 UCLA was not on the schedule this season, and Stanford did not field a team from 1943 through 1945.